aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 has no built-in notions of time or behavior, which means that a variety of idioms can be used.
 In this model, we're using a common idiom in which you introduce a notion of `Time`, and attach it as a final column for every time-varying field.
-For example, expression `b.cookes.t` represents the set of cookies that are stored in browser `b` at particular time `t`.
-Likewise, the `documents` field associates a set of documents with each browser at a given time (for more details about how we model the dynamic behavior, see the Appendix).
+For example, the expression `b.cookies.t` represents the set of cookies that are stored in browser `b` at a particular time `t`.
+Likewise, the `documents` field associates a set of documents with each browser at a given time.
+(For more details about how we model the dynamic behavior, see the Appendix.)

 Documents are created from a response to an HTTP request.
 They can also be destroyed if, for example, the user closes a tab or the browser, but we leave this out of the model.
-A document has a URL (the one from which the document was originated), some content (the DOM) and a domain:
+A document has a URL (the one from which the document was originated), some content (the DOM), and a domain:

 ```alloy
 sig Document {